haddocking/haddocking.github.io/education/HADDOCK-protein-protein-basic-24/index.md

 This tutorial will demonstrate the use of HADDOCK for predicting the structure of a protein-protein complex from NMR chemical shift perturbation (CSP) data.
 Namely, we will dock two E. coli proteins involved in glucose transport: the glucose-specific enzyme IIA (E2A) and the histidine-containing phosphocarrier protein (HPr).
 The structures in the free form have been determined using X-ray crystallography (E2A) (PDB ID [1F3G](http://www.ebi.ac.uk/pdbe/entry/search/index?text:1F3G)) and NMR spectroscopy (HPr) (PDB ID [1HDN](http://www.ebi.ac.uk/pdbe/entry/search/index?text:1HDN)).
 The structure of the native complex has also been determined with NMR (PDB ID [1GGR](http://www.ebi.ac.uk/pdbe/entry/search/index?text:1GGR)).
 These NMR experiments have also provided us with an array of data on the interaction itself (chemical shift perturbations, intermolecular NOEs, residual dipolar couplings, and simulated diffusion anisotropy data), which will be useful for the docking.
 For this tutorial, we will only make use of inteface residues identified from NMR chemical shift perturbation data as described in [Wang *et al*, EMBO J (2000)](http://onlinelibrary.wiley.com/doi/10.1093/emboj/19.21.5635/abstract).

-For this tutorial we will make use of the H[ADDOCK2.2 webserver](http://haddock.science.uu.nl/services/HADDOCK2.2).
+For this tutorial we will make use of the [HADDOCK2.4 webserver](https://nestor.science.uu.nl/haddock2.4/).

-A description of our web server can be found in the following publications:
+A description of the previous major version of our web server [HADDOCK2.2](https://haddock.science.uu.nl/services/HADDOCK2.2/) can be found in the following publications:

 * G.C.P van Zundert, J.P.G.L.M.
 Rodrigues, M. Trellet, C. Schmitz, P.L.
 Kastritis, E. Karaca, A.S.J.
 Melquiond, M. van Dijk, S.J. de Vries and  A.M.J.J.
 Bonvin.
 [The HADDOCK2.2 webserver: User-friendly integrative modeling of biomolecular complexes](https://doi.org/doi:10.1016/j.jmb.2015.09.014).